US looking into possible Treasury Department computer hack

-WASHINGTON (AP) — Hackers apparently got into computers at the U.S. Treasury Department and possibly other federal agencies, touching off a government response involving the National Security Council.
+WASHINGTON (AP) — Hackers got into computers at the U.S. Treasury Department and possibly other federal agencies, touching off a government response involving the National Security Council.

 Security Council spokesperson John Ullyot said Sunday that the government is aware of reports about the hacks.
 “We are taking all necessary steps to identify and remedy any possible issues related to this situation,” he wrote in an email.